 Tooth replacement options

-When a tooth has been extracted or is missing, the three main options for tooth replacement are implants, bridges, and partial dentures.
+When a tooth has been extracted or is missing, the three main options for tooth replacement are implants, partial dentures, and bridges.

-A partial denture is a removable appliance that relies on the existing teeth for retention.
+A partial is a removable appliance that relies on the existing teeth for retention.
 It is the least invasive and least expensive option, but it is removable and thus must be removed and cleaned everyday during brushing and flossing.
-Partials are now made entirely of acrylic, and they hook onto the remaining teeth in the arch.
+The partial framework traditionally was made out of metal, but now they can be completely acrylic.
+They hook onto the remaining teeth in the arch.
+There is an adjustment period with this option, and sometimes denture adhesive is needed in order to chew certain foods.
+A partial does allow us to replace several teeth in the same arch using just one appliance.

-At our office, we strongly recommend dental materials testing using our EAV BioScan device in order to choose the most biocompatible restoration materials for our patients.
+At our office, we strongly recommend Dental Materials Testing with Denise Schneider.
+Denise is trained in using the BioScan device, in order to choose the most biocompatible restoration materials for our patients.